onlinehub0808/-smart-contract-best-practices/docs/general_philosophy.md

 ## Stay up to date

-Use the resources listed in the [security notifications ](security_notifications.md) section to keep track of new security developments.
+Keep track of new security developments.

   - Check your contracts for any new bug as soon as it is discovered
   - Upgrade to the latest version of any tool or library as soon as possible